Enhancing Plasticity for First Session Adaptation Continual Learning: Experiments

-\textbf{Evaluation Metrics.} In alignment with Rebuffi~\etal~\cite{rebuffi2017icarl}, we denote the Top-1 accuracy achieved at the end of the \(t\)-th task as \(\mathcal{A}_t\).
-We employ two key performance indicators: (i) \(\mathcal{A}_T\), representing the Top-1 accuracy after learning the final task, and (ii) \(\bar{\mathcal{A}}\), calculated as the average Top-1 accuracy while learning progresses in incremental steps.
+\textbf{Evaluation Metrics.} In alignment with ~\citep{AdamAdapter, zhou2024expandable}, we employ two key performance indicators: (i) \(\mathcal{A}_T\), representing the Top-1 accuracy after learning the final task, and (ii) \(\bar{\mathcal{A}}\), calculated as the average Top-1 accuracy while learning progresses in incremental steps. \imad{Additionally, we report the standard deviation for both metrics computed over five independent trials (seeds).}